Absolute Beginners: Practical Skills for Getting a Start in the Art Dept.

 Everyone working in the Art Department needs to be able to read a set of scenic plans.
-The first two days of the course will be devoted to the fundamental rudiments of hand drafting; enough to allow you to draw a simple set from a designer’s sketch.
+This element of the course will be devoted to understanding scale and the fundamentals of hand drafting to allow you to draw a simple set from a designer’s sketch.
 Reading a technical drawing is a language that needs to be learnt.

 5. MODEL MAKING

 Making a model of a studio set or location build is the second basic skill that is required.
 From the plans you have drawn up, Fleur will explain the techniques of white card model making.
 This will enable you to build an industry standard, professionally finished presentation model.

 6. LOCATION SURVEYING

 This is one of the first big jobs an Art Dept junior will be asked to do.
 Location surveying is the process of “measuring up" a potential location, then preparing and presenting a legible drawing to scale.
-The final two days of the course will be spent surveying a given space with all its irregularities, and learning how to write and collate the data.
+Participants will spend time surveying a given space with all its irregularities and learn how to observe and collate the data.
 This will enable them to make a plan with all the vital information about the location.